Andal Subdivision - Paschim Bardhaman, West Bengal

 Population of Andal Subdivision

-As per the Census 2011, Andal Subdivision has a total population of 1,86,915 people, consisting of 98,149 males and 88,766 females.
-There are 39,704 households in the subdivision with an average population density of 2,392 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Andal Subdivision had a total population of 1,86,915 people living in 39,704 households.
+The population comprised 98,149 males and 88,766 females, with an average population density of 2,392 people per km².
+The table below provides a rural-urban comparison of these statistics.

 | Category | Total | Rural | Urban |